 In the 20th century, recorded mount Kelud erupted in 1901, 1919, 1951, 1966, and 1990, and in 2007 it again increased volcanic activity.
-The Mount Kelud activity increased in late September 2007 and continued until November at the same year.
+The Mount Kelud activity increased in late September 2007 and continued until November in the same year.
 It was on the mark with the water temperature rising crater, increase in seismic tremor and changes color from green to white lake turbid.
 Status "alert" issued by the Center for Volcanologist and Geological Hazard Mitigation, beginning on October 16 ‘2007 the population within a radius of 10 kilometers from the mountain evacuated.